 - Business credit scores and supplier risk assessment (powered by Equifax).

 Yet it’s not only the initial supplier verification process that the Markaaz Directory can simplify.
-The advanced business directory solution can help your SMB with its ongoing supplier verification needs as well.
+The advanced business directory solution can also help your SMB with its ongoing supplier verification needs.

-You can use the Markaaz Directory to monitor a list of suppliers and partners on a monthly basis.
+You can use the Markaaz Directory to monitor a monthly list of suppliers and partners.
 The monitoring aspect is especially useful during a time when the COVID-19 pandemic places a heavier burden on SMBs worldwide.

 SMBs account for 99% of the world’s businesses.
-Yet despite the fact that entrepreneurs and small businesses play such a significant role in the global economy, they are frequently at a disadvantage.
+Yet, even though entrepreneurs and small businesses play a significant role in the global economy, they are frequently disadvantaged.
 Thirty percent of small and medium-sized businesses break even.
 Another 30% of SMBs operate at a loss.

 It’s time for SMBs to have equal access to the same resources and tools as big businesses.
 And with the use of Markaaz’s cutting-edge technology, small businesses finally have the platform they need to access the valuable network advantages they need to thrive.

 Fabi Hubschmid, Chief Operating Officer and Co-Founder , Markaaz